-Their two single-family models are 1,914 or 2,170 square feet with two bedrooms, two-and-a-half bathrooms, and one- or two-car garages.
+Their two single-family models offer 1,914 or 2,170 square feet with two bedrooms, two-and-a-half bathrooms, and one- or two-car garages.
 All feature expansive master bedrooms, walk-in closets, and gourmet kitchens.
-Plans call for a private clubhouse, with a multi-purpose room and a lovely outdoor pool and patio area.
+Plans call for a private clubhouse with a multipurpose room and a lovely outdoor pool and patio area.
 The property will also have walking trails and natural space.

 This new neighborhood is minutes from Cheesequake Park, which offers swimming, fishing, boating, trails, and winter sports.
 There are additional waterfront parks along nearby Raritan Bay, and there’s a ShopRite five miles away.
 To get to NYC, there’s a Port Authority Bus Terminal at the Sayreville Park and Ride.
 Also, residents can take the Staten Island Ferry, which is about 30 miles away.

 Here’s a prestigious property by K. Hovnanian that’s geared toward the active adult homebuyers seeking privacy and fine amenities in a spacious condo community.
 Four Seasons at North Caldwell was completed in 2015, and it has 108 resale luxury condo homes.